wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD DANIEL HAIKAL BIN MOHD/README.md

 ## 📖 Overview
 This project demonstrates a basic **load testing** process on a WordPress website using **BlazeMeter (based on Apache JMeter)**.
-The goal of this test is to analyze how a WordPress site performs under different user loads — focusing on response time, throughput, and error rate.
+The goal of this test is to analyze how a WordPress site performs under different user loads — focusing on response time, throughput, and error rate

 ---